aang81a/my-it-support-portfolio/ABOUT-ME.md

 My goal is to make technology accessible and stress-free for everyone in the workplace.

-This portfolio showcases my transition into IT Support through hands-on projects, troubleshooting logs and technical guides.

 ---

 ## ◽ My Approach to Support